IowaDave/ATmega328-Deep-Sleep-Solved/README.md

   asm volatile ("sleep \n\t");
 ```

 My personal coding style preference is to place those instructions at the end of the ```loop()``` code block.
-I put the repetitive task code at the top of the ```loop()``` where it will be executed the next time the processor returns from sleeping.
+I put the repetitive task code at the top of the ```loop()``` where it will be executed the first time through and then again every time the processor returns from sleeping.

 #### Synchronize Yet Again After Sleep
-Here now comes a key trick that eluded me for a long and puzzled time.
+Comes now a key trick that eluded me for a long and puzzled time.
 I was getting interrupts that would wake up the processor.
 But it seemed I might be getting more than one interrupt in rapid succession.
-Something like that was preventing my programs from processing their periodic tasks correctly.
+Something like that was confusing my programs, preventing them from processing their periodic tasks correctly.

-The datasheet discusses the wake-up phase this way:
+The datasheet attempts to explain the wake-up phase this way:

 >Description of wake up from Power-save or ADC Noise Reduction mode when the timer is clocked asynchronously: When the interrupt condition is met, the wake up process is started on the following cycle of the timer clock, that is, the timer is always advanced by at least one before the processor can read the counter value.
 After wake-up, the MCU is halted for four cycles, it executes the interrupt routine, and resumes execution from the instruction following SLEEP...
 The phase of the TOSC clock after waking up from Power-save mode is essentially unpredictable, as it depends on the wake-up time...
 During asynchronous operation, the synchronization of the Interrupt Flags for the asynchronous timer takes 3 processor cycles plus one timer cycle.
 The timer is therefore advanced by at least one before the processor can read the timer value causing the setting of the Interrupt Flag.